KaburaJ/Booking-App/README.md

   }
 ```

-* The ```getHeight``` static function that takes in the number of pixels, divides the height of the device by the number of pixels and returns the value computed.
+* The ```getHeight``` static function that takes in the number of pixels, divides the height of the device's screen by the number of pixels and returns the value computed.
 </br>